 As a district overall we have noticed several trends.
-We have noticed the large amount of our students that are performing in the Below Basic level and the minimal amount of our students that are performing at the Advanced level.
-As a district we are implementing Instructional Rounds to help us collect data from all classrooms and be able to use that data to drive our professional conversations and professional development.
+We have noticed a large number of our students that are performing in the Below Basic level and a minimal amount of our students that are performing at the Advanced level.
+As a district, we have implemented Instructional Rounds to help us collect data from all classrooms and be able to use that data to drive our professional conversations and professional development.
+This process was put on hold during the 2019-2020 school year due to COVID-19, but will be restarted during the 2021-2022 school year.